 Basic Knowledge

-The above is getting into the depths of cycling training plans, but let’s go back and cover some basics.
+The above is getting into the depths of cycling training principles, but let’s go back and cover some basics.

 In any cycling training plan, you will be writing down your intended ride volume and structure for each day of the week.